 | Missed action items from meetings | 20-30% | < 5% | 85% improvement |

 A focused 1-day workshop on Teams, Outlook, and Excel Copilot features gives your team enough skills to see immediate productivity gains.
-Follow up with a 2-hour coaching session after 2-4 weeks to address questions and share best practices.
+Follow up with a 2-hour coaching session after 2 to 4 weeks to address questions and share best practices that have emerged from real-world use.

 Microsoft Teams typically delivers the fastest visible ROI through automatic meeting summaries, action item tracking, and chat thread summaries.
 Outlook follows closely with email drafting and thread summarisation.
 Excel delivers the most dramatic individual time savings for data analysis tasks.
 Most companies should train on all three.